-First, let me say I recognize that the way we assign grades in American higher education is not perfect, or even wonderful.
-It is, however, a necessity of our education system, and a way to allow communication between student, faculty, and outside constituents -- employers, med school admissions committees, etc -- about how well you met the goals of this class.
+I recognize that the way we assign grades in American higher education is not perfect, or even wonderful.
+It is, however, a necessity of our education system, and a way to allow communication between student, faculty, and outside constituencies -- employers, med school admissions committees, etc -- about how well you met the goals of this class.
 I will try very hard to ensure that all grades that I give in this class are based on careful, principled evaluation.
 I also try to ensure that I apply fair standards to all students in my class.
 Again, however, I recognize that there are many desirable learning attributes -- persistence, creativity, and positive outlook, to name only a few -- that aren't well captured in a simple letter grade.
 If you ever ask me for a narrative evaluation or letter of recommendation, I'll be sure to comment at length on these other facets of learning.

-Second, and in the same vein, I want to acknowledge up front that I don't give grades for effort, per se.
+In the same vein, I want to acknowledge up front that I don't give grades for effort, per se.
 Hard work, diligence, and motivation are indispensable for good learning.
 But they don't, in themselves, constitute good learning or high achievement.
-And those are the things that are primarily reflected in my grading.
+And good learning and high achievement are the things that are primarily reflected in my grading.
 Let me give a few examples that may illustrate what I mean.
-Not everyone, for instance, can play in the (W)NBA when they grow up, regardless of whether they've wanted to be a professional basketball player all their life or not.
-Nor can everyone be a doctor, or a stand-up comic, or an opera singer.
-You must have aptitude AND attitude AND a whole lot of effort.
-Other things will have to be sacrificed along the way.
-Many of us decide that those sacrifices are not worth the goal.
-And that is OK; choosing not to devote yourself solely to Biochemistry this fall will not make you a failure in my eyes, and it shouldn't make you view yourself as a failure either.
+Not everyone can play in the (W)NBA when they grow up, regardless of whether they've wanted to be a professional basketball player all their life or not -- most of us are simply not blessed with the build or the native athleticism that would require.
+Nor can everyone be a doctor, or a standup comic, or an opera singer.
+You must have aptitude AND attitude AND proper training AND a whole lot of focused effort.